UK Council for Psychotherapy

 To know & live this 'I' - this 'me', this is my challenge.
 Whatever I am 'I' have to be.

 Being Restless Yet Not Knowing Why We may feel empty or alone in the world, even when surrounded by people.
 We may feel lost, stuck, bored, hopeless, suffer from insomnia some of which may point to existential depression.
 As opposed to our wounded feelings - what's happening "internally", our authentic core, existential feelings, let us know what's happening externally with people and situations.Existential pain can be experienced when we are open, and others aren't.
 We can be successful, creative or be rewarded in some respects (maybe our relationships, work or business, where we may be a high achiever, at the top of our profession), yet unfulfilled at a deeper level or not quite know how we got here.
 No longer comfortable on our dependence to worldly things external to us, we can become despairing.
 For some our sense of worth may be based upon what we do & what we have, without valuing who we are and what we really feel.
 Rich in terms of wealth, some may feel impoverished inside, deeply unhappy, or alienated, as if our soul is restless.
 We could be very busy, rushing or chasing things - constantly distracted, yet life appreciation may be missing.
 We may have lost our focus or purpose.
 Our relationships may seem hollow.
 We may be stuck in a cycle of being trapped in a constant state of awareness of the passage of time, or the fact that however wonderful life can be, it has to end with death.
 Confronted by existential realities, the preciousness of our life may seem meaningless.
 We may have a sense of impermanence, which may mean experiencing everything and everywhere is in flux, always transforming, changing - whether it's our personal experience of happiness, our relationships, moments of connection and joy and life itself.
 We may cling on tightly to those we love, knowing that they and we will die.
 Others may sense life's incompleteness, that aside from brief moments when our life feels complete, these moments don't last and move on to somewhere else (with "What's next?
 Now what?" responses) in cyclical patterns, yet the cycle never feels complete, rendering us disillusioned again.
 (For we also know there are a finite number of summers, places to travel, people to see, books to read, films to watch.)
 We may ponder upon life cycles, loss & death, transformation & renewal.
 The existential therapy may therefore encourage us to view these experiences, not necessarily pointing to anything being wrong, yet more about embracing living with life's impermanence, incompleteness, where these very "symptoms" we are experiencing are a calling towards reconnection and renewal.
 Getting older can also bring us up against our own existential issues.
 Some may fear death or dying, or come up against our own mortality.
 What's preordained, our destiny & how this relates to our free will, may be troubling us, so we may be questioning not only what we may be calling for, but also what may be called of us (See also Living To Our Full Potential).
 There may be a physical void inside of us, a sense of existential emptiness and we may seek deeper meaning around this.
 In some sort of existential depression, we may long to create a new way of being and seeing in the world and now seek existential therapy.
-Some of our concerns may therefore be of an existential nature (what some people call existential uncertainty or existential insecurity) and these concerns may be connected to authentic core existential life feelings, simply by being human, of existential alienation, loneliness, heartache, heartbreak (telling us that others may have been hurtful, unkind), vulnerability, sorrow, grief, helplessness concerning others and events (and any hurt, pain we feel) or grieving humanity, experiencing an universal sadness.
+Some of our concerns may therefore be of an existential nature (what some people call existential uncertainty or existential insecurity) and these concerns may be connected to authentic core existential life feelings, simply by being human, of existential alienation, loneliness, heartache, heartbreak (telling us that others may have been hurtful, unkind), vulnerability, sorrow, grief, helplessness concerning others and events, global crisis (and any hurt, pain we feel) or grieving humanity, experiencing an universal sadness.
 And only when we allow ourself to feel these feelings, be in our loving adult can we embrace our existential, painful feelings, including outrage with deep compassion, caring, gentleness, tenderness, understanding, take loving action on our own behalf (or behalf of others), feel empowered, feel emotional freedom, live our truth.

 Existential Issues - Something Missing Despite friends & family, at some point, men & women can experience the stark realisation that we are alone, yet free, compounded by the challenge of being authentic, which may provoke our unease & anxiety.
 We may be suffering inside from both the limitations & possibilities of the transitory nature of life.
 "How did I get here?", "Is this it?" we may wonder.
 "Why bother?", "Why am I here?" may be other concerns.
 This experience can trigger existential crisis.
 Some people call this existential angst or midlife crisis in men or women - what has simply been described as boredom.
 We can invest our time, energy & passion on external factors, entertainment or material things, yet we may have neglected our very core - our inner being.
 Most of us have experienced those lonely times, as if we are an outsider.
 Yet these experiences can also offer us the opportunity for looking inside ourself, reflecting on the world and us in it.
 Despite what we have in life, something can be missing for us, which we can't quite fathom.
 We may have a sense that our "old show" is over, struggling with a new phase of life, yet want to reclaim lost parts of ourself and find a meaningful way to life the next chapter in our life.
 Stuck with where we are in life, we may have regrets, wishing we had done more, or for what might have been, the life we could have led - that some things are too late through our lost years of consciousness.
 Mourning our losses, regrets may be important, so we can put our life in order now.
 And if we are still longing for some things we didn't receive in the past, this may indicate that we are not giving these to ourselves now (see also The Impact Of Our Past Affecting Us Now, Including Our Relationships).
 It can also dawn on us that there is more to life than what's happening to us at the moment.
 We may have less tangible, yet important "meaning of life" concerns, with little relevance to our past, intensely wondering what is this all about, or struggle to reconcile life's big questions, the transient nature of existence.
 And the crisis we experience may point us to deep life purpose, dilemmas.
 Alone or lonely inside, we may be at a crossroads, or turning point, in which old ways of responding no longer work, as we experience mid-life crisis or existential angst.
 Menopause can produce midlife crisis in women (and sometimes called male menopause, male midlife crisis in men).